haducloc/access-form/mod-validation.md

 Supports **text**, **integer**, **double**, and **date** validation with:

 - Automatic trimming
-- Required/optional logic
+- Required/optional validation logic
-- Writing cleaned values back into the control
+- Writes cleaned values back into the control
-- Returning a `ValidationResult` structure
+- Returns a standardized `ValidationResult` structure
+- Implemented as a reusable library module that can be used in any Form code module or imported into other Access databases

 ---